marbruno/Final_Project/README.md

 - **Final_Project.html**: This file contains the result of the R code after knitting the Final_Project.Rmd file.

-- **.gitignore**: This file contains the files used for this code that we choose to exclude from the GitHub repository.
+- **modeling.R**: This file contains specific archived code for building and running our machine learning models.
+All code was eventually transferred to our Final_Project.Rmd file and finalized there.

 - **README.md**: This README.md file contains a brief overview of the objective of the code, the files included in the repository, and instructions for replicating our analysis.

+- **gitignore**: This file contains the files used for this code that we choose to exclude from the GitHub repository.

 ## Instructions for this Final Project: